dsobral/ADER17S/material/ADER17_practical.md

 * 20150821.A-2_BGVR_P218_R1.sample.fastq.gz
 * 20150821.A-2_BGVR_P218_R2.sample.fastq.gz

 Since each fastq can have several million reads, they can become very big.
 Therefore, it is usual to keep them in a compressed format such as gzip.
-Most recent software can directly read compressed fastq files.
+Most recent software dealing with NGS data can directly read compressed fastq files.

-**Task**: Upload all sample files into your Galaxy and inspect them
+**Task**: Upload all sample files into Galaxy

 You probably noticed that two of the example files have the same name, except for R1 and R2.
 This is an example of a paired-end dataset.
 If you inspect both datasets, you can find the same identifiers in each of the files, in the same order.
 In R1 you have the forward reading of a fragment, and in R2 you have the reverse reading of the same fragment.